Postpartum recovery includes both your physical health and mental health.

 Your physical health

-It’s no surprise that the dramatic physical changes that take place during and after pregnancy can results in discomfort and pain.
-Fortunately, physical therapy can provide some relief for pregnancy related:
+It’s no surprise that the dramatic physical changes that take place during and after pregnancy can result in discomfort and pain.
+Fortunately, physical therapy can provide some relief for pregnancy-related:

 - Back or pelvic pain